 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray for the two known Dong believers to stand firm in their Christian faith.
+* Pray for the few known Dong believers to stand firm in their Christian faith.

-* Pray that the Lord will bring forth a triumphant Dong church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+* Pray that the Lord will bring forth a strong and growing Dong church for the glory of His name! * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.